oracle/terraform-provider-oci/website/docs/d/load_balancer_load_balancers.html.markdown

 	*  The network security rules of other resources can reference the NSGs associated with the load balancer to ensure access.

 	Example: ["ocid1.nsg.oc1.phx.unique_ID"]
+* `routing_policies` - A named ordered list of routing rules that is applied to a listener.

+	**Warning:** Oracle recommends that you avoid using any confidential information when you supply string values using the API.
+	* `condition_language_version` - The version of the language in which `condition` of `rules` are composed.
+	* `name` - The unique name for this list of routing rules.
+Avoid entering confidential information.
+Example: `example_routing_policy`
+	* `rules` - The ordered list of routing rules.
+		* `actions` - A list of actions to be applied when conditions of the routing rule are met.
+			* `backend_set_name` - Name of the backend set the listener will forward the traffic to.
+Example: `backendSetForImages`
+			* `name` - The name can be one of these values: `FORWARD_TO_BACKENDSET`
+		* `condition` - A routing rule to evaluate defined conditions against the incoming HTTP request and perform an action.
+		* `name` - A unique name for the routing policy rule.
+Avoid entering confidential information.
 * `shape` - A template that determines the total pre-provisioned bandwidth (ingress plus egress).
 To get a list of available shapes, use the [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/loadbalancer/20170115/LoadBalancerShape/ListShapes) operation.
 Example: `100Mbps`
 * `shape_details` - The configuration details to update load balancer to a different shape.
 	* `maximum_bandwidth_in_mbps` - Bandwidth in Mbps that determines the maximum bandwidth (ingress plus egress) that the load balancer can achieve.
-This bandwidth cannot always guaranteed.
+This bandwidth cannot be always guaranteed.
 For a guaranteed bandwidth use the minimumBandwidthInMbps parameter.

-		The values must be between minimumBandwidthInMbps and the highest limit available in multiples of 10.
-The highest limit available is defined in [Service Limits](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/servicelimits.htm).
+		The values must be between minimumBandwidthInMbps and 8192 (8Gbps).

 		Example: `1500`
 	* `minimum_bandwidth_in_mbps` - Bandwidth in Mbps that determines the total pre-provisioned bandwidth (ingress plus egress).
 The values must be between 0 and the maximumBandwidthInMbps in multiples of 10.
 The current allowed maximum value is defined in [Service Limits](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/servicelimits.htm).
 Example: `150`